I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 But, there are flaws even in Canada’s robust democracy.
 In the federal election of September 2021, the Liberal Party won the most seats in Parliament (47 percent) but got 190,000 fewer votes than the Conservative Party.
 Two thirds of eligible Canadians did not vote for the Liberals.
 Most of them, about ten million people (37.8 percent), did not bother to vote at all.
 The rest voted for other parties.

 With such large numbers of people not casting ballots, Canada can hardly claim to have a rock-solid democracy.
 As political commentator David Howard points out (HuffPost, July 2017) “ . . . while we have democracy in theory and a democratic process, we do not have democracy in practice.
 In fact, we are a long way from it.”

 While Canada’s grip on democracy might be a little bit shaky, in many countries it is slipping from the grasp of citizens.

 Here’s writer Paul Mason in The Guardian in July 2017: “Let’s be brutal: democracy is dying.
 And the most startling thing is how few ordinary people are worried about it.”

-And, the Economist Intelligence Unit can even put a number on the decline.
+The Economist Intelligence Unit can even put a number on the decline.
 On its scale, 10 is a perfect democracy, which no country achieves.
 Norway is closest with 9.75, Canada comes 12th with 8.87, and the United States scores 7.85 and places 26th.
 Russia, you will not be surprised to learn, manages a score of 3.24, which puts it in 124th place.